goshippo/about-us/mentoring/notes_1.md

 It was also determined that while its best to have a 1 month candence for sync up, its best to create a "personal OKR" for the work that the mentees are going work on, and then make it part of their 1x1 discussions with their respective managers.

-### Lesson Meeting
+### First Step to Greatness (1 hour)

 Date: 5/1/2019

-Daria as a mentor - React & Redux
+* Daria as a mentor - React & Redux

-Bruce as a meentor - lightweight processes focused on quality (adopting Kanban)
+* Bruce as a mentor - lightweight processes focused on quality (adopting Kanban)
+ * Building an autonomous team, will lessen the burden of creating rigid processes
+ * Determine the "mission" of your team, and what are its driving metrics and goals (Jake's work is helpful)
+ * What are processes that really matter to you?
+Such as "delivering customer value".
+Ideally the engineers will be steadied by core behaviors, but thats something you can incorporate into your "requirements".
+ * Adopt Kanban practices on top of your existing Sprint planning.
+And use the tools to Focus on Quality, Reduce Work-in-progress, Deliver Often (and eventually balance demand against throughput, prioritize and eliminate variability, page 22).

-Joint project - Find the best way to share deeper knowledge share among engineers
+* Joint project - Find the best way to share deeper knowledge share among engineers